-- (5) Transcript in In Forma Pauperis, Criminal Justice Act, and Neglect Appeals. - (A) In all civil cases in which the appellant is proceeding on appeal in forma pauperis, except those governed by Rule 10 (b)(5)(C), a request for the preparation of transcripts must be made, on motion with notice, to the appropriate motions or trial judge.
-See Hancock v.
+- (5) Transcript in Appeals Proceeding with Waiver of Fees, Costs, or Security, Under the Criminal Justice Act, or Under the Prevention of Child Abuse and Neglect Act. - (A) In all civil cases in which the appellant has been granted a waiver of fees, costs, or security under Rule 24, except those governed by Rule 10(b)(5)(C), a request for the preparation of transcripts must be made, on motion with notice, to the appropriate motions or trial judge.
+See Rule 24(h); D.C.
+Code § 15-712(h); Hancock v.
 Mutual of Omaha Ins.
 Co., 472 A.2d 867 (D.C.
 1984). - (B) In all cases in which the appellant has been permitted to proceed in the Superior Court under the Criminal Justice Act, see D.C.
-Code § 11-2601 et seq.
-(2001), the notice of appeal will be considered by the Superior Court as encompassing an order for the preparation of the reporter's transcript at the expense of the government.
+Code § 11-2601 et seq., the notice of appeal will be considered by the Superior Court as encompassing an order for the preparation of the reporter's transcript at the expense of the government.
 A copy of the notice and of the docket entries will be transmitted by the Clerk of the Superior Court to the Court Reporter Division for preparation of the transcript.
-The transcript prepared will include pretrial hearings on motions, voir dire, openings, the testimony and evidence presented by the parties, closings, the charge to the jury, the verdict, and sentencing, as well as any other proceeding in the case designed by counsel pursuant to Rule 10 (b)(1)(A). - (C) In cases where counsel for the appellant has been appointed under the Prevention of Child Abuse and Neglect Act, see D.C.
-Code § 16-2304 (2001), counsel must secure vouchers for the preparation of transcripts from the Finance Office and submit them to the trial judge for approval. - (c) Statement of the Evidence When The Proceedings Were Not Recorded or When a Transcript is Unavailable.
+The transcript prepared will include pretrial hearings on motions, voir dire, openings, the testimony and evidence presented by the parties, closings, the charge to the jury, the verdict, and sentencing, as well as any other proceeding in the case designated by counsel pursuant to Rule 10-(b)(1)(A). - (C) In cases where counsel for the appellant has been appointed under the Prevention of Child Abuse and Neglect Act, see D.C.
+Code § 16-2304, counsel must secure submit vouchers request form for the preparation of transcripts from the Finance Office and submit them to the trial judge for approval to the Court Reporting Division. - (c) Statement of the Evidence When The Proceedings Were Not Recorded or When a Transcript is Unavailable.
 If the transcript of a hearing or trial is unavailable, the appellant may prepare a statement of the evidence or proceedings from the best available means, including the appellant's recollection.
 The statement must be served upon all other parties, who may serve objections or proposed amendments within ten days after being served.
 The statement and any objections or proposed amendments must then be submitted to the trial judge for settlement and approval.
 As settled and approved, the statement must be included by the Clerk of the Superior Court in the record on appeal. - (d) Agreed Statement as the Record on Appeal.
 In place of the record on appeal as defined in Rule 10 (a), the parties may prepare, sign, and submit to the trial judge a statement of the case showing how the issues presented by the appeal arose and were decided in the Superior Court.
 The statement must set forth only those facts averred and proved or sought to be proved that are essential to the court's resolution of the issues.
-If the statement is accurate, it together with any additions that the trial judge may consider necessary to a full presentation of the issues on appeal must be approved by the trial judge and must then be certified to this court as the record on appeal.
+If the statement is accurate, it-together with any additions that the trial judge may consider necessary to a full presentation of the issues on appeal-must be approved by the trial judge and must then be certified to this court as the record on appeal.
 A copy of the agreed statement may be filed in place of the appendix required by Rule 30.